GridlockNetwork/Resources/whitepapers/readme.md

 **Tier 5:** Transfer funds to pre-defined Guardian

-### Attack Vectors
+## Attack Vectors

-Although we’ve gone to great lengths to ensure architectural security, a system is only as safe as its known attack vectors.
+Although we've gone to great lengths to ensure architectural security, a system is only as safe as its known attack vectors.
 We identify 3 (4?) attack surfaces in the network.

 1. Communication Hub Takeover - As a centralized system, the communication hub is vulnerable to take over in a traditional sense.
-Full control of the communication hub is deemed a low risk because in the case of a full takeover, the attacker would be able to glean minimal information from the routing requests.
+Full control of the communication hub is deemed low risk because, in the case of a complete takeover, the attacker only gains glean minimal information from the routing requests.
 Compromising this piece would give the attacker the ability to decrypt where messages are being sent but would not enable modification of transferred information.
-Because information integrity is preserved, an advanced eavesdropper can only use this information to reveal node location information.
-In fact this is an area of active research for Gridlock.
-While a centralized router can be taken over, it ensures a compromised node does not reveal the location of other nodes in the network.
-Solutions involving Distributed Hash Tables may offer the potential for increased security. (probably don't want to say an area of active research though, just putting to get feedback)
+Because information integrity is preserved, an eavesdropper can gain information on device locations.
+The alternative to a communication hub is a fully distributed system where each device has full knowledge of all other devices in the network.
+In many ways, this central communication hub provides added security because it can obfuscate the location of other participating devices.
+If the hub goes offline permanently, devices can re-establish access with their peers by broadcasting their location to a wider audience until a peer is found.

-2. Coordinated Node Attacks - By virtue of it's architecture, Gridlock accounts are protected even if 2/5 of the nodes in a users vault are compromised.
-Thus, a minimum viable node attack would consist of taking over 2 enigma nodes + 1 additional node or 3 additional nodes (the case of 1 enigma node + 2 additional nodes being trivial).
-This attack is of course not specific to Gridlock architecture and is possible in any cryptocurrency wallet system, made easier by having a single key store for users.
+2. Coordinated Device Attacks - By virtue of it's architecture, Gridlock accounts are protected even if 2/5 of the devices in a user's vault are compromised.
+Thus, a minimum viable attack would consist of taking over two enigma nodes and one additional node or, three additional nodes (the case of 1 enigma node + 2 additional nodes being trivial).
+This attack is, of course not specific to Gridlock architecture and is possible in any cryptocurrency wallet system, made easier by having a single key store for users.
 Gridlock is already guaranteed safer as it requires attackers to take over more than one system, but we address these concerns:

    2.1 Enigma Node Attack - Enigma nodes utilize Intel Software Guard Extensions, which enable the execution of security-critical application code away from untrusted system software.
-This technology provides numerous safety guarantees that are much better than a standard compute server but is not a perfectly secure system in its own right.
-In [2],  Lindell describes the extensive attack surface including page and cache-based side channel , energy management , and speculative execution attacks.
-Each of these attacks requires "rare and specialized expertise" to mitigate and in fact are on the cutting edge and so that becomes the bar to hack a node in the Secret network.
-"Due to the rich variety of effective attacks, the assumption should be that data privacy is not afforded via software run inside SGX." and is the exact reason why Gridlock uses enigma for 2 out of 5 nodes.
+This technology provides numerous safety guarantees that are much better than a standard compute server but is not an entirely secure system in its own right.
+In [2],  Lindell describes the extensive attack surface, including page, cache, energy management, and speculative execution side-channel attacks.
+Each of these attacks requires "rare and specialized expertise" to mitigate.
+This expertise is on the cutting edge, making Secret network attacks the bar overcome.
+"Due to the rich variety of effective attacks, the assumption should be that data privacy is not afforded via software run inside SGX." and is the exact reason why Gridlock enforces a minority share distribution on Enigma (e.g. 2 out of 5 nodes).

-   2.2 Non Enigma Node Attack - Although the hardware security of additional nodes is comparatively lower to enigma nodes and thus more probable, Gridlock balances this by fragmenting the attack surface in multiple dimensions.
-The typical Vault network will not involve 2 nodes(non-enigma) with the same architecture.
-This benefits the user by forcing attackers to exploit more than one architecture to compromise their account, increasing difficulty exponentially for each added device.
+   2.2 Non-Enigma Node Attack - Although the hardware security of additional nodes is comparatively lower to enigma nodes and thus more probable, Gridlock balances this by fragmenting the attack surface in multiple dimensions.
+The recommended Vault setup will involve a mix of differing hardware and software architectures.
+This improves strength by forcing attackers to exploit more than one architecture to compromise a vault, increasing difficulty exponentially for each added device.
 Architecture diversity does not protect against shared tenancy vulnerabilities which is why Gridlock users also benefit from fragmented device location.
 The protocol ensures each key share is not stored in the same environment, further isolating the threat of a compromised node.

-The combination of 2.1 and 2.2 gives Gridlock's architecture better safety guarantees than those of the most secure wallet architectures known at this time.
+The combination of 2.1 and 2.2 gives Gridlock's architecture better safety guarantees than any wallet architectures known today.

-3. Stealing a users credentials - The last large attack surface is on the user client side.
+3. Stealing a user's credentials - This attack surface is on the client side.
 Attacks here include impersonating users and cross-site request forgery attacks (xsrf attack).
 The former is mitigated using 2FA, which is an imperfect solution with known SIM-jacking techniques but easily blocked if any node in a users vault detects anomalous activity from the user.
 The situation of a cross-site forgery attack can be mitigated using an anti xsrf token in the proof of concept architecture and is rendered a non-issue in the official architecture.

-4. Attack from a developer - In theory, a soon-to-be rogue developer could introduce back doors into all the code repo's and have unfettered access to user's vaults...
-Yeah how do we ensure this doesn't happen?
+4. Attack from Gridlock - A significantly privileged rogue employee at Gridlock could introduce backdoors into the code to gain unfettered access to key share storage devices.
+Professional third-party audits and open-source code make this a doubtful problem but for the sake of understanding, we'll assume it's possible. .....( Yeah how do we ensure this doesn't happen?)

-### Full-threshold ECDSA

-The Gridlock Vault will utilize a full-threshold ECDSA.
-Elliptic Curve Digital Signature Algorithm(ECDSA) is a standardized signing algorithm that is used in Transport Layer Security(TLS), code signing, cryptocurrency and more.
-Full-threshold means that any t-out-of-n parties can sign a message; thus, this protocol would allow distributed signing and key-generation with any <code>t <= n</code>.
-Securely computing ECDSA in a distributed manner, means that a <code>t-of-n</code> threshold is needed for the protection of the private key.
-Splitting the secret key between multiple devices avoids a single point of failure since no single device has access to the full private key.
-A <code>t-of-n</code> Threshold Signatures ensures that any <code>t+1</code> devices which store a piece of the private key can jointly sign a message, but no colluding parties can forge a signature.

-For more details on full-threshold ECDSA for distributed key generation and signing the reader is referred to the paper by Lindell et al. <sup>[7]</sup>.

-### Intel's SGX

-The Secret Network is solving the major issues of privacy and scalability currently impacting available public blockchains and decentralized application (dApp) platforms.
-The network leverages Intel's latest Trusted execution environments(TEE), Intel's Software Guard Extensions(SGX), technology to protect data while still allowing for computation over the data.
-Intel's SGX enables the execution of security-critical application code, called enclaves, in isolation from the untrusted system  software.
-The SGX reduces the attack surface significantly(App + Processor) and offers a scalable security solution in a mainstream environment.
-The SGX architecture is especially useful in cloud computing applications, since  data  and  computation  can  be  outsourced  to  an  external  computing  infrastructure  without having to fully trust the cloud provider and the entire software stack

 ## Advanced Features